chrisracha/miming/README.md

 ## About

-A little side project I made since class bored me.
+A little side something I made since class bored me.
+Buggy API app that gets random images from a cat API.